 For safety's sake, unplug and scoot the machine out from the wall to gain access to its back or underside, whichever is the location of the coolant tubes that channel Freon throughout the unit.
 Empty the contents of the fridge (you can place them in the sink for the time being in case they drip) and position yourself where the coolant pipes are.

-The DIY Approach
+A DIY Approach Won't Work

-Call a Professional
+Call a Refrigeration Professional